IHG Rewards is offering a mystery bonus of up to 100% on points purchases until 23 August US time.

 Notable terms around buying and redeeming IHG Rewards Points

-You’ll also need to allow 24-48 hours for points to post and appear in your account.
+- You’ll need to allow 24-48 hours for points to post and appear in your account.

-There’s no requirement I know of around the age of an account that’s eligible to buy points, so you should be able to sign up and purchase immediately if it makes sense to do so.
+- There’s no requirement around the age of an account that’s eligible to buy points, so you should be able to sign up and purchase immediately if it makes sense to do so.

 Rooms available with IHG Rewards points, and benefits on offer with IHG Rewards redemptions